MeganCFord/ClosetSkels/README.md

-# Nashville Software School Final Capstone: Halloween Costume Database
+# Halloween Costume Database

-**Author**: Megan Ford September 2016
+**Author**: Megan Ford September-October 2016

-Final Capstone Project to display all I have learned through 6 months of full-time developer bootcamp at Nashville Software School.
-Full-stack application written in Python/Django and Javascript/Angular/Bootstrap.
+What started as my Nashville Software School Final Capstone Project to display all I have learned through 6 months of full-time developer bootcamp is now an ongoing passion project.
+V1 written in 7 days.
+Full-stack application written in Python/Django and Javascript/Angular 1/Bootstrap.
 Fully custom RESTful API back-end, Firebase image upload, Django user authentication.

-Search for costumes by what you have in your closet or what you'd like to wear.
-Heart and tag costumes other people have built, save them to edit for your own, or build an idea from scratch.
+Search for costumes by what you have in your closet or what you'd like to wear, recipe-style, using costume-level tags, supply-level tags, and supply categories.
+'Boo' (like) and tag costumes other people have built, save them to edit for your own, or build an idea from scratch.

 ![ERD screenshot](boo_erd.jpeg)
 ![View screenshot](boo_view.jpg)